yuvalmGS/gigaspaces-wiki-jekyll/xap97/xap-order-management-tutorial.markdown

 An order also has a status which reflects its current state.
 The states an order can be in include:

-1. New (nonterminal state; an order has been placed, but no validation or processing of the order has occurred)
+1. New (non terminal state; an order has been placed, but no validation or processing of the order has occurred)
 1. Account not found (terminal state; an order has been placed with an invalid account key)
 1. Pending (nonterminal state; the order has been found to have a valid account key)
 1. Insufficient funds (terminal state; at the time of processing, the account did not have a balance large enough to process a "buy" order)